DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 ```
 #Get resource group
 data "azurerm_resource_group" "wsdevops" {
-  name = "ws-devops"
+  name = var.rg_name
 }

 ```
 `name` is a mandatory property in this case.
-It is needed by terraform to know which resource group you are refering to.
+It is needed by terraform to know which resource group you are referring to.
+Variable references in terraform have the format `var.<name of your variable>`.
+In this case we have defined the variable `rg_name` in file `variables.tf`.
+The value of this variable is assigned in the pipeline env section ( `TF_VAR_rg_name: ${{ secrets.RG }}` ).
+The actual value comes from the defined secret `RG`.

 More about Azure Resource Groups: https://docs.microsoft.com/de-de/azure/azure-resource-manager/management/manage-resource-groups-portal